TosinAremu/LITA-Captstone-Project/README.md

   6. Socks - 40000 units
 - Price: The prices of each products varies according to the region they were sold.

+#### Key Metrics for Sales Data
+- Total Sales: Aggregate revenue from all products across all regions.
+It is calculated by multiplying the quantity of products sold by their unit price.
+- Average Sales Per Product: Shows the average revenue for each product type, providing insights into the best-selling products.
+- Sales by Region: A regional breakdown of sales figure, useful for identifying high-performance regions and underperforming ones.
+- Sales by Month: This metrics tracks the number of products sold in each months, highlighting the demand for specific products in each months.
+- Revenue by Region: This is the revenue generated, showing the profitability of by each region.

 #### Data Collection & Preparation
 1. Source of Data: CSV files, database exports, and spreadsheets containing sales data.
 2. Data Preparation: Cleaning the dataset to handle missing values, outliers, and inconsistent formats.